 What is CleanMyPC?

-CleanMyPC is advertised as a program which cleans and optimizes the operating system/improves computer performance.
-Although, it is distributed by using questionable methods, therefore, it is categorized as a potentially unwanted application (PUA).
-Users often download and install such apps unknowingly, unintentionally.
+CleanMyPC is advertised as a program which cleans and optimizes the operating system and improves computer performance.
+In fact, it is distributed by using dubious methods and, therefore, CleanMyPC is categorized as a potentially unwanted application (PUA).
+Users often download and install these apps inadvertently.

 |Name||CleanMyPC potentially unwanted application|

 |Threat Type||PUP (potentially unwanted program), PUA (potentially unwanted application).|

 |Detection Names||Avast (Win32:Adware-gen [Adw]), AVG (Win32:Adware-gen [Adw]), K7AntiVirus (Riskware ( Dec003b01 )), K7GW (Riskware ( Dec003b01 )), Full List Of Detections (VirusTotal).|

 |Symptoms||A program that you do not recall installing suddenly appeared on your computer.
 A new application is performing computer scans and displays warning messages about 'found issues'.
 Asks for payment to eliminate the supposedly found errors.|